-Job Site Prepartion
+Job Site Preparation

 Prior to installation, it is the installer's responsibility to determine that the jobsite, environment and subfloor conditions all meet the requirements of the National Wood Flooring Association.
 Do not deliver flooring to jobsite until the building has been enclosed with windows and doors, all cement, plastering, and other "wet" work has been completed, and a consistent room temperature has been reached.
 Confirm proper drainage exists around the structure.
 Lack of moisture protection can allow excessive water or moisture to penetrate basement walls, flow beneath concrete slabs, basement floors, and into crawl spaces.
+HVAC system should be operational for at least two weeks prior to flooring being delivered.
 In crawl spaces, exposed earth must be fully covered with minimum 6-mil polyethylene sheeting.
 Crawl space vents must be open.
 A moisture retardant such as 6 mil polyethylene film must be placed in crawl spaces.
 Heating units or non-insulated ductwork close to the flooring or subfloor may cause "hot spots" which must be eliminated prior to installation.